pmqs/Info-ZIP-Family-Tree-for-UnZip/.github/README.md

 There are a *lot* of distributions out there.
 Patches from some of the main distributions are shown in the table below -- these seem to be the repos where a lot of other distributions source their changes.
 There is a huge amount of overlap between the distributions

 Each distribution is checked into a branch that matches the distribution name.
 All but one are branched from the `6.0` tag in the  `infozip` branch.
+FreeBSD build a number of locale specific variants of `unzip`  - the branch names used here have the two character country code appended.

 | Branch Name | Code Sourced From | Branched From Infozip Tag |